chapel-lang/chapel/doc/chplvis/chplvis.rst

   number of tasks run at that locale.
 For example 1, we can see that locale 0 has the most tasks and we expect that to be 12 since that is the maximum number of tasks as shown by the color reference in the information box at the top of the window.
+Hover your mouse over a locale and it will display a "tooltip" that is the value for that locale.

 - *Communication links* are shown by lines between two locale boxes.
 The color of the line adjacent to a locale box